-Link building is one of the essential activities in search marketing.
-It has the ability to lift up the rankings of one content on SERPs and also enable the brand to reach its business-related goals (i.e. to assist the brand in targeting its specific conversion goals).
+Link building is one of the essential and time-consuming activities in search marketing.
+It can help websites lift up their rankings in search results and can also enable brands to reach their business-related goals (i.e. increasing conversions through referral visits).

-The approaches used in link building to target business-related goals vary depending on the type of industry the business is working in, the level of competition in the space, resources that can be used by the link building team, and many other factors that are needed to create a solid link building campaign.
+The approaches used in link building to target those goals vary depending on the type of industry the business belongs, the level of competition in the space, available resources that can be used by the online marketing team, and many other factors that can affect the success of a specific link building campaign.

 Experts have a lot of experiences in the link building arena.
 Their mistakes and learnings would give us insights on how we can improve our link building campaigns.
 So let’s hear from them..

-Here is the question that I sent to 37 link building experts last week.
+Here is the question that I sent to 43 link building experts.

 “What is your most actionable link building tip?”